akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 that different functions for processing commands may be defined depending on what state the actor is in.
 This is useful when implementing finite state machine (FSM) like entities.

-The next example shows how to define different behavior based on the current `State`.
-It is an actor that represents the state of a blog post.
+The next example demonstrates how to define different behavior based on the current `State`.
+It shows an actor that represents the state of a blog post.
 Before a post is started the only command it can process is to `AddPost`.
-Once it is started then it we can look it up with `GetPost`, modify it with `ChangeBody` or publish it with `Publish`.
+Once it is started then one can look it up with `GetPost`, modify it with `ChangeBody` or publish it with `Publish`.

 The state is captured by: